30 May Find Your North Star

-I recently did a meditation retreat (at Spirit Rock, wonderful place, including for workshops).
+I did a meditation retreat (at Spirit Rock, wonderful place, including for workshops).
 One evening as we walked out of the hall after the last sit, I was feeling rattled and discombobulated.
-(One of the benefits of a retreat – though it can be uncomfortable – is that it stirs up of the sediments of your psyche, which can muddy your mental waters for awhile.)
+(One of the benefits of a retreat – though it can be uncomfortable – is that it stirs up of the sediments of your psyche, which can muddy your mental waters for a while.)

 I looked up at the stars shining brightly in the cold clear night, and soon noticed the Big Dipper.
 My eyes followed its pointing to Polaris, the North Star, and a wave of easing came over me.
 The star felt steady and reassuring, something you could count on.
 It connected I think with a young part of me who loved the outdoors and learned to believe that as long as he could locate the North Star, he could find his way out of the tangled woods and back to safety.

 Gazing at Polaris, I asked myself, “What’s my North Star?”
 One answer came to me immediately, and another just seconds later.
 Immediately I felt better.
 Calmer and more resolved.